-Moving Average (MA) explained for crypto trading - how does it work?
+Moving Average (MA) explained for crypto trading

 In today’s article, we’ll be taking a moment to talk about a cryptocurrency trading indicator called Moving Averages.
 This is an important trading signal that can be used to make better trades and to take more profits.